pcbrendel/pcbrendel.github.io/_posts/2019-12-08-mtm-bottleneck.md

 x <- map_dfr(out, as.list)
 ```
 While this change in approach to building my data was initially motivated by computational speed considerations, it also has the benefit of adding relability to my process.
 If one of my web sources decided to redo their web design or data arrangement, I would've had to go back and modify each of my scraping functions.
 Now that I am instead saving all of the necessary data sets, it is no longer a problem if the web source decided to make such modifications.

+As of right now all my data is able to be saved within the storage limits of Google Drive.
+I will continue to monitor whether another form of storage or relational database may be necessary.
+I imagine that a change may be necessary once I start incorporating data from previous seasons.